 I recommend Newegg, Frys or Amazon.
 I also recommend waiting until there is a sale.
 If you have a big computer parts store within driving distance, I highly recommend going there a few times to see what they have – but be sure to check online.
 I’ve almost always found better deals online.

-That said, some of the brick and mortar stores have a lot of knowledgeable people (at least at the places I’ve gone to), and tons of secondary parts you might not realise you need until you’re in the middle of putting your computer together.
-Just be wary of salespeople that have learned to sound confident when speaking on things about which they know next to nothing about.
+That said, some of the brick-and-mortar stores have a lot of knowledgeable people (at least at the places I’ve gone to), and tons of secondary parts you might not realise you need until you’re in the middle of putting your computer together.
+Just be wary of salespeople that have learned to sound confident when speaking on things about which they know next to nothing.

 How To Put It Together